Wondering what to wear to the Bahamas? We’ve got some must have essentials for you to add to your packing list!

 Written By: Rachel Campbell

 The following recommendations are based on my experience spending multiple summers exploring and free diving Grand Bahama Island in the northern tip of the island chain.
-Because of the great year-round weather, your packing list won’t vary much through out the seasons.
-Here are a few key items you’ll need:
+Because of the great year-round weather, your packing list won’t vary much throughout the seasons.
+Here are a few key items you’ll need.

-This means you’ll want to pack a few bikinis.
-Generally speaking, you’ll want at least two swimsuits to choose from.
+First thing’s first: you’ll want at least two swimsuits to choose from.
 This way you’ll be able to comfortably put on a dry bikini when the other one is drying from your morning swim.

 Because the islands are covered in white sand beaches with plentiful coastline, the sun tends to reflect off the sand, making the rays a bit stronger than what you might be used to.
 This is also true when you’re in the ocean, as the shallow waters also have a white sand bottom.